stefan-hoeck/idris2-digest/docs/Packages.md

   or constructors type, fixity, totality, and so on.
   This also prints documentation for certain syntactic forms such as literals (string, integer, but also list and snoclist, pairs and quotes).
+* `Idris.Syntax.Views`: Some utilities used during doc generations.
+Haven't looked at them in detail yet.